djagula/api/README.md

 **level**

 The data level is an optional path of the API URL that corresponds to the [data processing levels](http://science.nasa.gov/earth-science/earth-science-data/data-processing-levels-for-eosdis-data-products/) for Earth observation data.
-Only level 2 and level 3 datasets are available.
-If no data level is specified, both level 2 and level 3 datasets will be returned.
+Level 1, level 2 and level 3 datasets are available.
+If no data level is specified, datasets of all levels will be returned.

 **coordinates**